-UCEM takes part in fourth sustainability accreditation audit
+- UCEM takes part in fourth sustainability accreditation audit.

-The Responsible Futures accreditation aims to support institutions with embedding social responsibility and sustainability into their formal and informal curriculums.
-UCEM has held this accreditation since 2018, and completed successive audits in 2020 and 2022.
+UCEM Student and Vice Chancellor contribute to major UK sustainability summit - UCEM is committed to driving sustainability and inclusivity in the built environment forward.
+UCEM's Sustainability Strategy underpins this commitment, providing a clear roadmap to embed sustainability into everything we do.
 Access further information and the article, 'UCEM takes part in fourth sustainability accreditation audit' in full.

-UCEM celebrates receiving ISO 14001 certification

-The awarding of an ISO 14001 certification (an internationally recognised global standard) is just one part of our wider sustainability strategy and fits into the How we operate stated of the UCEM's ongoing Globe initiative.
-It also addresses 13 of the Sustainable Development Goals set out by the United Nations.
-Rather than existing within a silo, this certification forms part of our vision to create a culture of sustainability within the organisation.
+UCEM celebrates receiving ISO 14001 certification The awarding of an ISO 14001 certification (an internationally recognised global standard) is just one part of our wider sustainability strategy and fits into the How we operate stated of the UCEM's ongoing Globe initiative.

-VISIT THE GLOBE WEBPAGE

 Access further information and the article, 'UCEM celebrates receiving ISO 14001 certification' in full.
 Also: Please visit the 'Sustainability Hub' within Knowledge Foundations for further supporting information.
 Further UCEM articles: